Section 9: Student Code of Conduct & Procedures

 - Decision not supported by a preponderance of evidence.

 Upon receipt of the appeal, the appellate body will do one of the following:

 - Accept to hear the case at his/her discretion;

 - Refuse to hear the case for lack of sufficient reason for appeal;

 - Investigate and amend the decision and/or sanction.

-Appeals of decisions made by the Campus Standards Committee are handled as follows:
+Appeals of decisions made by the Campus Standards Board are handled as follows:

-- The Dean of Students hears appeals of non-academic decisions made by the Campus Standards Committee, except in cases where the Dean is the complainant or a witness in the matter.
+- The Dean of Students hears appeals of non-academic decisions made by the CSB, except in cases where the Dean is the complainant or a witness in the matter.
 (In such instances, appeals will go to the Vice President for Enrollment, Retention & Student Affairs);

-- The Provost (or his/her designee) hears appeals of academic decisions made by the Campus Standards Committee.
+- The Provost (or his/her designee) hears appeals of academic decisions made by the CSB.